 Who are adults with complex needs?

-Adults with complex needs are a subset of the U.S. population with a substantial mix of medical, behavioral health, and social needs.
+Adults with complex needs are a subset of the U.S. population with a substantial mix of physical, behavioral health, and social needs.
 This diverse population often has higher rates of hospitalization and emergency department use compared with the broader population.
 Yet, despite high service use, people with complex needs often experience worsening outcomes.